sansseriff/bevy_reactor/README.md

 ## Fine-Grained Reactivity

-`bevy_reactor` implements `fine-grained` reactivity, which means that reactions can update individual components or attributes, not just whole entities.
+`bevy_reactor` implements "fine-grained" reactivity, which means that reactions can update individual components or attributes, not just whole entities.
 In this respect, it is more like [Leptos](https://www.leptos.dev/) or [Solid.js](https://www.solidjs.com/).
 There is no diffing or VDOM as in [React.js](https://react.dev/), because the ability to do fine-grained updates makes a